framer/motion/api/framer-motion.api.md

 // @public (undocumented)
 export function createCrossfader(): Crossfader;

-// Warning: (ae-forgotten-export) The symbol "MotionComponents" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "DOMMotionComponents" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function createDomMotionComponent<T extends keyof MotionComponents>(key: T): MotionComponents[T];
+export function createDomMotionComponent<T extends keyof DOMMotionComponents>(key: T): DOMMotionComponents[T];

 // Warning: (ae-forgotten-export) The symbol "MotionComponentConfig" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "createMotionComponent" should be prefixed with an underscore because the declaration is marked as @internal